 Our Preschool and Pre-K students meet once a week in the computer lab to develop basic computer skills with using the mouse and logging into programs.

-Our Kindergarten through Second student visit the computer lab 2 times a week.
+Our Kindergarten through Second student visit the computer lab once a week.
 Their computer curriculum uses software that enhances the classroom work by targeting specific skills, studies computer safety and well as develops basic computer skills of letter recognition, saving, logging on and off.
 They will complete projects using Paint and Publisher.

 The curriculum is based on vocabulary, cultural awareness, speaking, reading, and writing skills at each grade level taking into consideration the different levels of competency among the students.